 Take These Steps Before Adding New Shareholders, Upsize Minnesota, February 2005

 Groschopf v.
-Northern Tool & Equipment Catalog Company, Inc., — F. Supp. — (E.D.
+Northern Tool & Equipment Catalog Company, Inc., 81 F. Supp.
+3d 686 (E.D.
 Wis.
-2014), Federal District Court, Eastern District of Wisconsin (12/4/14); Obtained summary judgment dismissal of all claims in a $19 million products liability case arising out of an exploding target product sold by defendant.
+2014); obtained summary judgment dismissal of all claims in a $19 million products liability case arising out of an exploding target product sold by defendant.

 Miller v.
-Elliott Aviation Aircraft Sales, Inc., 4:13-cv-161, Federal District Court, Southern District of Iowa (12/10/14); Obtained a stipulation of dismissal of all claims on behalf of defendant with no monetary payment to plaintiff in a multi-million dollar claim alleging fraudulent misrepresentation, violation of the Iowa Consumer Fraud Act, rescission, and breach of express warranty arising out of the sale of a used $2.9 million Hawker Beechcraft Jet Aircraft.
+Elliott Aviation Aircraft Sales, Inc., 4:13-cv-161, Federal District Court, Southern District of Iowa (12/10/14); obtained a stipulation of dismissal of all claims on behalf of defendant with no monetary payment to plaintiff in a multi-million dollar claim arising out of the sale of a used $2.9 million Hawker Beechcraft Jet Aircraft.

-Daniel Ehrmann v.
-Leslie Adam, et al., A08-2120 (Unpublished Opinion), Minnesota Court of Appeals (09/01/09); Dismissal of plaintiff’s defamation lawsuit based on comments made by attorney during settlement discussions upheld.
+Ehrman v.
+Adam, et al., A08-2120 (Unpublished Opinion), Minnesota Court of Appeals (09/01/09); affirming District Court dismissal of plaintiff’s defamation lawsuit based on comments made by attorney during settlement discussions upheld.

 Bolander v.
 Bolander, 703 N.W.2d 529 (Minn.
 App.
-2005); the existence of a renewed or extended contract for services, after the expiration of the term specified in the parties’ written contract, may be established by the preponderance of the evidence; where president of a closely held company admits to actions not in the best interests of the company, some form of equitable relief under Minnesota Statutes is required.
+2005); obtained partial reversal of jury verdict on grounds that, when president of a closely held company admits to actions, not in the best interests of the company, some form of equitable relief under Minnesota Statutes is required.

 Crenlo, Inc. v.
 Austin-Romtech, A03-851 (Unpublished Opinion), Minnesota Court of Appeals (05/04/04); summary judgment in breach of contract claim not appropriate if there are factual disputes regarding what was bargained for and received as part of the contract.

 In re Estate and Trust of Walter G. Anderson, 654 N.W.2d 682 (Minn.
 App.
-2002); decision of district court denying petitioner’s claim to remove trustee has preclusive to subsequent petition challenging final accounting on all issues decided in first matter; when a will, stock-redemption agreement and trust form part of the same estate plan, they must be construed together when ascertaining the settlor’s intent.
+2002); affirming District Court’s decision denying petitioner’s claim to remove trustee on grounds that prior decision is preclusive on all issues decided in first matter.

 Raines v.
 Sony Corporation of America, 523 N.W.2d 495 (Minn.
 App.
-1995); trial court erred in submitting case to jury on theory of res ipsa loquitur when evidence would sustain other theories of causation.
+1995); obtained reversal of jury verdict on grounds that trial court erred in submitting case to jury on theory of res ipsa loquitur when evidence would sustain other theories of causation.

 Fire Insurance Exchange v.
 Adamson Motors, 514 N.W.2d 807 (Minn.
 App.
-1994); proper calculation of prejudgment interest is established; party not obligated to advise opponent prior to trial of opponent’s witnesses’ perjury conviction and trial court did not err in not granting a continuance when witness failed to appear to testify.
+1994); affirming jury verdict in favor of client and establishing proper calculation of prejudgment interest; party not obligated to advise opponent prior to trial of opponent’s witnesses’ perjury conviction, and trial court did not err in not granting a continuance when witness failed to appear to testify.

 Rennick v.
-Minnegasco, et al., C5-90-917 (Unpublished Opinion), Minnesota Court of Appeals (11/20/90); absent notice of a problem, prior owner of real estate is not liable for injury to purchaser or third party caused by the condition of the premises existing at the time the purchaser took possession.
+Minnegasco, et al., C5-90-917 (Unpublished Opinion), Minnesota Court of Appeals (11/20/90); affirming District Court decision that, absent notice of a problem, prior owner of real estate is not liable for injury to purchaser or third party caused by conditions existing at the time the purchaser took possession.

 The Rest of the Story:

-Pat lives with his wife, Laura, and their yellow Labrador retriever in the western suburbs of Minneapolis.
+Pat lives with his wife, Laura, in the western suburbs of Minneapolis.
 Pat is a season ticket-holder for the University of Minnesota Gopher football team.
 He also enjoys baseball, movies, reading and traveling with his family.